Note: This page describes the ECS Fargate integration. For EKS Fargate, see the documentation for Datadog’s EKS Fargate integration.

 The primary unit of work in Fargate is the task, which is configured in the task definition.
 A task definition is comparable to a pod in Kubernetes.
 A task definition must contain one or more containers.
 In order to run the Datadog Agent, create your task definition to run your application container(s), as well as the Datadog Agent container.

 You can use AWS CloudFormation templating to configure your Fargate containers.
 Use the AWS::ECS::TaskDefinition resource within your CloudFormation template to set the Amazon ECS task and specify FARGATE as the required launch type for that task.
-You can then set the Datadog option to configure log management, like in the example below:

 After the Datadog Agent is setup as described above, the ecs_fargate check collects metrics with autodiscovery enabled.
 Add Docker labels to your other containers in the same task to collect additional metrics.